A Portable Parton-Level Event Generator for the High-Luminosity LHC: Introduction

 In this manuscript we will describe the hardware agnostic implementation of a complete leading-order parton-level event generator for processes that are simulated at high statistical precision at the LHC, including $Z/\gamma+$jets, $t\bar{t}+$jets, pure jets and multiple heavy quark production.
+Delivering such a framework first at leading order is a natural starting point, and addresses the computationally most expensive components of state-of-the-art multi-jet merged LHC simulations~\cite{Hoeche:2019rti,Bothmann:2022thx}.
 The most significant obstacle in these computations is the low unweighting efficiency at high particle multiplicity, combined with exponential scaling (in the best case) of the integrand~\cite{Hoeche:2019rti}.
 We demonstrate that new algorithms and widely available modern hardware alleviate this problem to a degree that renders previously highly challenging computations accessible for everyday analyses.
 We make the code base available for public use and provide an interface to a recently completed particle-level event simulation framework~\cite{Bothmann:2023ozs}, enabling state-of-the art collider phenomenology with our new generator.

 This manuscript is organized as follows.
 Section~\ref{sec:algorithms} recalls the main results of previous studies on matrix-element and phase-space generation and details the extension to a production-level code base.
 Section~\ref{sec:implementation} introduces our new simulation framework, which we call \Pepper\footnote{\Pepper is an acronym for Portable Engine for the Production of Parton-level Event Records.\\ The \Pepper source code is available at \url{https://gitlab.com/spice-mc/pepper}.}, and discusses the techniques for managing partonic sub-processes, helicity integration, projection onto leading-color configurations, and other aspects relevant for practical applications.
 Section~\ref{sec:performance} is focused on the computing performance of the new framework, both in comparison to existing numerical simulations and in comparison between different hardware.
 Section~\ref{sec:outlook} presents possible future directions of development.